Sunny6889/tron-docker-main/metric_monitor/REMOTE_WRITE_WITH_THANOS.md

 ### New Architecture
 Given these considerations, we will implement a push mode for the data flow from Prometheus to Grafana.
 Prometheus offers a **remote-write** feature that supports push mode, facilitating this transition.
 We have selected [Thanos](https://github.com/thanos-io/thanos) as an intermediate component.
 Thanos not only supports remote write but also provides additional features such as long-term storage, high availability, and global querying, thereby improving the overall architecture and functionality of our monitoring system.

-Below is the new more reliable architecture of the monitoring system used on production.
-We will introduce how to set up the Prometheus remote-write feature and Thanos cluster in the following sections.
+Below is the new more reliable architecture of the monitoring system.
+We will introduce how to set up the Prometheus remote-write feature and Thanos related services in the following sections.
 <img src="../images/metric_thanos_arch.png" alt="Alt Text" width="950" >

 ## Implementation Guide